r-lib/styler/README.md

 `.pre-commit-config.yaml` will get executed before the commit.
 The helper function `precommit::open_config()` let’s you open and edit the `.pre-commit-config.yaml` conveniently from the RStudio console.
-When any file is changed due to running a hook, the commit will fail.
+When any file is changed due to running a hook or the hook script errors, the commit will fail.
 You can inspect the changes introduced by the hook and if satisfied, you can attempt to commit again.
+Note that while some hooks change files (like the styler hook) so that they won’t fail when you attempt to commit again, some (like the lintr hook) will need your action before they pass at the next attempt.
 If all hooks pass, the commit is made.
 You can also [temporarily disable hooks](https://pre-commit.com/#temporarily-disabling-hooks).
 If you succeed, it should look like this: